 Web designer is a person who designs various types of websites, helping people realize their products, services, or information.
 Essentially, the designer's job is the visual embodiment of certain ideas or business concepts using computer programs.

 The designer does not draw whatever comes to mind; they solve a specific problem.
-The designer does not draw as they please; they use experience accumulated by others.
+The designer does not draw as they please; they use the experience gained by others.
 The designer is not an artist; they do not have to be able to draw, although this skill can be helpful.

-To help you understand how the design process works, let's consider it in the simplest scheme: designer-client.
+To help you understand how the design process works, let's look at it in the simplest scheme: designer-client.
 Stages:

 - Communication with the client: you are approached with a request to create a website.
 You divide your communication into three main parts:

-- financial: how payment will be made, prepayment/postpayment, choice of payment system, hourly payment or fixed amount, etc.
+- financial: how payment will be made, advance payment/post-payment, choice of payment system, hourly payment or fixed amount, etc.

-- technical: choice of graphic editor (determines what output file you will provide after completing the work), technical requirements from the developer/programmer, responsive design for different devices (desktop, tablet, and smartphone), etc.
+- technical: choice of graphic editor (determines which output file you will provide after completing the work), technical requirements from the developer/programmer, responsive design for different devices (desktop, tablet, and smartphone), etc.

-- meaningful, also the main one: getting to know the client and their business, the main problem and goal that the website solves, technical task from the client (choice of website structure, visual components), constraints, example websites, etc.
+- meaningful, also the main one: getting acquainted with the client and their business, the main problem and goal that the website solves, technical specifications from the client themselves (choice of website structure, visual components), constraints, example websites, etc.

-- Estimation: after negotiations, you assess the scope of work in hours, obtaining either an exact or approximate cost.
+- Evaluation: after negotiations, you assess the scope of work in hours, obtaining an exact or approximate cost.

-- Work on paper: an important stage not only for beginners but also for experienced designers.
-With the help of a pencil and paper, you can schematically outline the main blocks/pages of the website.
-This makes the next step faster.
+- Working on paper: an important stage not only for beginners but also for experienced designers.
+With the help of pencil and paper, you can schematically outline the main blocks/pages of the website.
+This speeds up the next step.

-- Work in a graphic editor: you fully illustrate the website using the tools of the agreed graphic software.
+- Working in a graphic editor: you fully draw the website using the tools of the agreed graphic program.

-- Revisions: they happen almost always, this is normal and should not be feared.
-The client may ask for certain details of the layout to be corrected, or for some blocks or pages to be completely redone.
+- Corrections: they almost always happen, this is normal and should not be feared.
+The client may ask to correct certain details of the layout or completely redo some blocks or pages.

 - Approval of the design, receiving payment, sending design files.